aisingapore/TagUI/docs/advanced.rst

   tagui flow.tag || tagui error.tag
   tagui flow.tag && tagui success.tag

-The third way is global error handling.
+The third way is **global error handling**.
 Configuration can be done for TagUI such that after every run, special handling is done to send data or files generated from the report option to some target folder or API endpoint for error / success handling.
-For example, syncing all automation runs to some central storage for auditing purpose.
-Using this way, the special handling applies to all TagUI flows that are run.
+For example, syncing all automation runs to central storage for auditing purpose.
+The special handling applies to all TagUI flows that are run.

 .. _datatables: